swift-conductor/conductor-docs/docs/documentation/configuration/workflowdef/operators/dynamic-task.md

 }
 ```

-Following are the two worker tasks, one among them would execute on the basis of output generated
+The following are the two worker tasks, one among them would execute on the basis of output generated
 by the `shipping_info` task :

 ```json